thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/using-the-cli/protecting-an-application/index.md

 If you run a wolkenkit application this also includes running multiple infrastructure services, such as databases and message queues.
 To avoid running these services without password protection, the CLI creates a random key and prints it to the terminal when starting an application.

-You may need to provide the key manually.
-For that, provide it using the `--shared-key` flag when starting the application:
+Sometimes you may want to set the key manually.
+For that, use the `--shared-key` flag when starting the application:

 ```shell
 $ wolkenkit start --shared-key <secret>